-Degree Checklist and Suggested Enrollment Pathway: Indigenous and American Indian Studies (BA)
+Degree Checklist and Suggested Degree Pathway: Indigenous and American Indian Studies (BA)

-Suggested Degree Pathways are a semester-by-semester sequence of courses recommended for successful completion of your degree in a timely manner.
-Students should follow the degree pathway appropriate to the academic catalog year in effect when they first enrolled at Haskell.
+A Suggested Degree Pathway is a semester-by-semester sequence of courses recommended for successful completion of your degree in a timely manner.
+You should follow the degree pathway appropriate to the academic catalog year in effect when you first enrolled at Haskell.

-The pathway on the next page provides students with suggested courses to complete in order to graduate in two years.
-It is based both on completion of ENGL 101 and MATH 101 during your first semester at Haskell and on the required courses shown on the degree checklist (next page).
+The pathway below provides you with suggested courses to complete in order to graduate in four years.
+It is based both on completion of ENGL 101 and MATH 101 during your first semester at Haskell and on the required courses shown on the degree checklist that follows.